RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ## 1.0.45 - TITLE HERE

 - Added an "Add Row" button to the composite add tool to make it work better on mobile.
+- Added Cachebusting strategies to make the stats update more regularly
 -

 -----